kaga/AfterShipRestKit/README.md

 #### Rate Limit
 The client will refuse to make any request if the user has reached the API's maximum request rate.

-#### Expontential Backoff
+#### Exponential Backoff
 If the client has not reached the maximum request rate but the service previously return 429 or 500 errors, a delay will be applied before performing the request.
 The delay time will be calculated using exponential backoff with jitter.

-The exponential backoff effect will be reset after inactivity for some time or sevice returned successful response.
+The exponential backoff effect will be reset after inactivity for some time or service returned successful response.

 ## Extending the client
 You can use the [extensions feature](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Extensions.html) in swift to support more API endpoints.